sib-swiss/federated-learning-training/docs/index.md

 ## Overview
 In recent years, there has been increasing concern about the risks associated with data usage, particularly regarding data sharing.
-This has led to the introduction of regulations which impose stricter rules on data management.
+This has led to the introduction of regulations that impose stricter rules on data management.
 These regulations significantly impact scientific research, especially in the biomedical field, where the sensitivity of the data makes multi-center studies more challenging to conduct.